wasikatcern/Wasikul.github.io/_pages/publications.md

 ## My Publications

-I have been an author of **500+ peer-reviewed research papers** as part of the ATLAS Collaboration and other projects.
+I have been an author of **600+ peer-reviewed research papers** as part of the ATLAS Collaboration and other projects.
 You can explore my full publication record on [Google Scholar]({{site.author.googlescholar}}), [ORCID: 0000-0002-5624-5934](https://orcid.org/0000-0002-5624-5934), and [INSPIRE-HEP Profile](http://inspirehep.net/author/profile/W.Islam.1).

 Below are selected research papers and ATLAS Notes where I made significant contributions:

 ---

-### Selected Research Papers
+### A Few Selected Research Papers

 - S.V.
 Chekanov, W. Islam, N. Luongo — *Enhancing Sensitivity for Di-Higgs Boson Searches Using Anomaly Detection and Supervised Machine Learning Techniques*, 2025 ([arXiv:2504.12418](https://arxiv.org/abs/2504.12418))
 - Wasikul Islam — *WIPUNet: A Physics-inspired Network with Weighted Inductive Biases for Image Denoising*, 2025 ([arXiv:2509.05662](https://arxiv.org/abs/2509.05662))